smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/README.md

-### Docker

-Once we have an API, we will use Docker in order to create an image that can be pushed to production.

 ### Cloud Run

 Now that we have a running API image, we are going to use the Google Cloud Run service in order to host it.